 Dividing a mortgage into tranches definitely has advantages, because this means that a different product can be selected for each tranche.
 This enables you to combine the advantages of different mortgage models.
 For instance, the security of a Fix mortgage can be complemented by a SARON mortgage, with which you can benefit from interest rate fluctuations on the market.

 If two mortgages have different terms, this has two additional advantages:

-- If a credit expires during a high interest rate period, it has to be refinanced at unfavorable conditions.
+- If a loan expires during a high interest rate period, the mortgage has to be refinanced at unfavorable conditions.
 This risk can be diversified through several tranches.